Abdur-Rahim-sheikh/ml_prep/001_SE_prep/README.md

 ```

 postgresql also has more method on `OVER` clause like `ROW_NUMBER()`, `RANK()`, `DENSE_RANK()`, `PERCENT_RANK()`, `CUME_DIST()`, `NTILE()`, `LAG()`, `LEAD()`, `FIRST_VALUE()`, `LAST_VALUE()`, `NTH_VALUE()`

+### Concepts of kubernetes and how it manages containers
+- Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+- *pods*: A pod is the smallest deployable unit in Kubernetes, consisting of one or more containers that share resources and are scheduled together on the same node.
+- *kubelet*: The kubelet is an agent that runs on each node in the cluster and is responsible for managing the pods and containers on that node.
+- *nodes*: A node is a physical or virtual machine that runs the Kubernetes software and can host multiple pods.
+- *load balancing*: Kubernetes provides built-in support for load balancing, allowing traffic to be distributed across multiple pods to ensure high availability and scalability.
+- *scaling*: Kubernetes supports horizontal scaling, allowing additional pods to be added or removed dynamically based on resource usage and demand.

+In summary, Kubernetes inhances the docker container power in terms of scaling, load balancing, and managing the containers in production environment.